genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/01_pages.md

 ![](/img/home-icon.PNG)

 - **_public_** refers to accessibility of the pages.

-:::note
 You can set this parameter to `true` or `false`.
 If a page is public (`public=true`) the user does not have to be authorised to access it.
 If however the `public` parameter is set to false, the user must be logged in to be able to see the page.

+:::note
+Ensure you have used the Login service in order to be able to assert the public property of a page.
+If `service(Login)` is not used, all pages will be public.
 :::

 > In this case the **_Home_** page will not be seen by those that are not logged in.
 Authorised users will see both the `Home` and the `About` page.